pymc-devs/pytensor/doc/library/d3viz/index.rst

     predict = th.function([x], y)

 The function ``predict`` outputs the probability of 10 classes.
-You can visualize it with :py:func:`aesara.printing.pydotprint` as follows:
+You can visualize it with :py:func:`pytensor.printing.pydotprint` as follows:

 .. code:: python

-    from aesara.printing import pydotprint
+    from pytensor.printing import pydotprint
     import os

     if not os.path.exists('examples'):